jackyzha0/quartz/content/build.md

 > - `-o` or `--output`: the output folder.
 This is normally just `public`
 > - `--serve`: run a local hot-reloading server to preview your Quartz
 > - `--port`: what port to run the local preview server on
+> - `--concurrency`: how many threads to use to parse notes